endurantgames/cosmiclegends/src/classes/divine.md

 Weapon of the Gods

+:   [Dynamo, Shaper]{.crossover .new .plural}
-:   You have a weapon that is unique in the universe, possibly
-    crafted by a deity of the forge.
+    You have a weapon that is unique in the universe, possibly crafted by a deity of the forge.
 Decide on the specific weapon, and add that weapon's proper name as a Core Power Word.

-    [Dynamo, Shaper]{.crossover}
-    In addition, choose either one Energy Power Word from the Dynamo class or one Element Power Word from the Shaper list, and use that as Personal Power Word whenever you have your weapon.
+    In addition, choose either one Energy Power Word from the Dynamo [](#dynamo-class-energy-core-power-word) or one Element Power Word
+    [](#shaper-class-element-core-power-word) as a Core Power Word.
+    You can use that Power Word for 0 Might whenever you have your weapon.

 Wisdom of Athena